weprovide/valet-plus/readme.md

 Valet+ configures your Mac to always run Nginx in the background when your machine starts.
 Then, using [DnsMasq](https://en.wikipedia.org/wiki/Dnsmasq), Valet proxies all requests on the `*.dev` domain to point to sites installed on your local machine.

+In other words, a blazing fast development environment.
+Valet provides a great alternative if you want flexible basics or prefer extreme speed.

 ## Table of contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 - [Introduction](#introduction)
 - [Installation](#installation)
   - [Serving sites](#serving-sites)
 - [Switching PHP version](#switching-php-version)